TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 to adapt in your own applications.

-You could also write your own handler which uses the :class:`~multiprocessing.Lock` class from the :mod:`multiprocessing` module to serialize access to the file from your processes.
+You could also write your own handler which uses the :class:`~multiprocessing.Lock` kundi kutoka the :mod:`multiprocessing` module to serialize access to the file kutoka your processes.
 The existing :class:`FileHandler` and subclasses do not make use of :mod:`multiprocessing` at present, though they may do so in the future.
 Note that at present, the :mod:`multiprocessing` module does not provide working lock functionality on all platforms (see